nudam00/SneakersPriceChecker/README.md

 It brings the whole program together.
 Calls classes based on data in stock.xlsx and writes prices to prices.xlsx.

 ## INCOMING
-1. Hypeboost
-2. Sneakit
+1. Sneakit
-3. Best sizes based on price (will compare to StockX and Alias)
+2. Best sizes based on price (will compare to StockX and Alias)
-4. StockX rewrite
+3. StockX rewrite
-5. Whole program rewrite
+4. Whole program rewrite